Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 - Categroies: `AMS`, `FEATURE`, `AMS_chunkLoader`

-Due to after 300 ticks without any players in the current dimension on the server, Minecraft will stop entities updates, hoppers in chunks loaded by this rule will cease to function whenever there are no players in the current dimension, You can enable the `blockChunkLoaderKeepTickUpdate `or `keepEntityUpdate `rules to solve this issue, but I personally recommend using the method of placing fake players to work around this problem.
+Due to after 300 ticks without any players in the current dimension on the server, Minecraft will stop entities updates, hoppers in chunks loaded by this rule will cease to function whenever there are no players in the current dimension, You can enable the `blockChunkLoaderKeepTickUpdate `or `keepEntityUpdate `rules to solve this issue.

 ## pistonBlockChunkLoader